Heuristical and numerical considerations for the carbuncle phenomenon: Introduction

 The research on the carbuncle was twofold.
 On the one hand, the stability of discrete shock profiles was investigated in one as well as in several space dimensions.
 On the other hand, a lot of effort was put into finding cures for the failure of some schemes in numerical calculations.
-For example, many cures that were offered, are based on an indicator that tells the scheme when to switch to a non-complete Riemann solver.
+For example, many cures that were offered, are based on an indicator that tells the scheme when to switch to an incomplete Riemann solver.
 These indicators need information from other cell faces, making the numerical flux function non-local.
 It was found that even in one space dimension there are some instabilities of discrete shock profiles: slowly moving shocks produce small post-shock oscillations~\cite{quirk,aroracarb,jinliu}.
 But also in the case of a steady shock, instabilities can be found depending on the value of the adiabatic coefficient \(\gamma\) as was shown by Bultelle et~al.~\cite{bultelle98}.
 However, the connection to two-dimensional instabilities is still not fully understood.

 The two-dimensional instabilites themselves seem to be closely related to each other.
-Robinet et~al.~\cite{robinet00} investigate whether there is also a connection to physical shock instabilities (which was confirmed later on by Elling~\cite{elling_carbuncle_2009}.
 Chauvat et~al.~\cite{chauvat05} show through an ingenious numerical investigation that the mechanisms driving the odd-even-decoupling and the carbuncle are closely related.
 Dumbser et~al.~\cite{michael-carbuncle} present a method to test Riemann solvers for their tendency to odd-even-decoupling.
 Here, the basic idea is to discretise a steady shock in space and test the linear stability of the system of ODEs resulting from the Method of Lines.
-This allowed for all tested solvers to predict whether they would evolve an instability or not.
+This allows for all tested solvers to predict whether they would evolve an instability or not.
+There is also a number of experimental studies of the carbuncle, especially the influence of the underlying numerical flux function~\cite{kitamura13,tu2014evaluation,kitamura10,kitamura09}, with the goal to identify the ``optimal Riemann solver''.
+Finally, Elling~\cite{elling_carbuncle_2009} found a connection to physical shock instabilities.